MoonPoet/xaprb-src/content/blog/2013/secure-your-accounts-and-devices.md

 Why?
 Because if you can remember the password, it's [trivially hackable](http://arstechnica.com/security/2013/05/how-crackers-make-minced-meat-out-of-your-passwords/).
 For example, passwords like 10qp29wo38ei47ru can be broken instantly.
 Anything you can feasibly remember is just too weak.

 And, any rule you set for yourself that requires self-discipline will be violated, because you're lazy. **You need to make security easier so that you automatically do things more securely**.
 A password safe is the best way to do that, by far.
-A good rule of thumb for most people is that you should not try to know your own passwords, except the password to your password safe.
+A good Guideline for most people is that you should not try to know your own passwords, except the password to your password safe.
 (People with the need to be hyper-secure will take extraordinary measures, but those aren't practical or necessary for most of us.)

 I use [1Password](https://agilebits.com/onepassword).
 Others I know of are [LastPass](https://lastpass.com/), [Keeper](https://keepersecurity.com/), and [KeePass Password Safe](http://keepass.info/).
 I personally wouldn't use any others, because lesser-known ones are more likely to be malware.